|

 I put several pictures into one graphic - here's what you're

-1. Riding in on the Metra train from Harvard Ill.
+looking at (top to bottom):1.
+Riding in on the Metra train from Harvard Ill.
 2. Mo w/Aunt

 Pam (mother of the groom).